um-grex/grex-docs/content/english/specific-soft/matlab.md

 ## Running Matlab
 ---

 It is possible to run MATLAB GUI interactively, for best performance in [OOD](ood) session and a terminal.
 There is no **Applications** menu shortcut for MATLAB, because it is only in the PATH after the module is loaded from the command line.
 After loading the module, the command **matlab** will be in the PATH.
+[OOD](ood) also provides a Matlab App.

 For running a MATLAB script in text mode, or a batch script, the following options can be used: